marcosrachid/java8_oca_study/README.md

 Objects are elegible for Garbage Collection when they have no reference to an object from heap.

+Java is multi-platform, a binarycode compiled on Linux will run on Windows

 ## Working With Java Data Types

 Primitives cannot be null.